shuaiguouu/shuaiguouu.github.io/pages/1_profile.md

 ### Self evaluation
 * I\'m familiar with multi-view learning method such as CCA, MCCA, PLS and MvDA.
 * I\'m familiar with dimensional reduction methods such as PCA, LE, LDA, and LLE.
-* I have experience in the usage of 3D CNN and video classification.
+* I have experience in the usage of 3D CNN, two-stream convolutional network and video classification.

 ### Research Interests
 Multi-view learning, dimensional reduction, human emotion recognition, video classification.